-5 reasons to develop your business in France
+5 Reasons to Develop Your Business in France

-It is very open to international business
+Friendly to international business

 France is the third investor in the world behind the USA.
 France is in business with its European partners: 70%.